ielachou/Preparatory-work/README.md

 All the files are also directly available in the project, except for the NeTEx file, which is too large for being uploaded.

+For this tutorial, we assume that all the content of this repository is extracted in <code>/tmp/Preparatory-work/</code>
 ## GTFS Static

 To import GTFS static data, we only use SQL statements.
 This part is in three parts :